 After it boots into the elementary OS, you will have to choose the language and then click ‘Try elementary’.
 ‘Install elementary’ is for those who would like to install elementary OS in their PC.
 ‘Try elementary’ option is to test drive and booting into it as Live CD.

 Welcome to elementary OS Freya!
 Note that you won’t be able to save anything in this mode.
-You can however access all Windows partitions and their files as well.
-In case you have Windows 10 installed and you are trying to access that partition, then you may end up with denied access error.
+You can, however, access all Windows partitions and their files as well.
+In case you have Windows 10 installed and you are trying to access that partition, then you may end up with the denied access error.
 This is due to Windows 10’s fast startup feature.
 You have to turn it off to access the Windows 10 file system and documents.
-That’s it.